HardlyDifficult/Tutorials/Outline.md

 ## Create Platform GameObject

-Create a new parent game object for the platform sprite.
+Create a new parent GameObject for the platform sprite.

 <details><summary>How</summary>